CWallace23/cwallace23.github.io/skittles.md

 <img src="{{ site.github.url }}/assets/img/skittles-claim.png" alt="No two rainbows are the same.
 Neither are any two packets of Skittles.
 Enjoy an odd mix." width="60%">

-Investigating whether it’s possible that this is true makes for a very nice, interactive, hour-long session for Sixth Formers (it’s particularly good for Open Days).
+This started as a five-minute talk at [Mathsjam](https://mathsjam.com/gathering/uk/), and has grown into a one-hour interactive talk that's perfect for Sixth Formers.
+I currently run it at our Departmental Open Days but I'm very happy to come and deliver it at a school.

 We use some combinatorics to work out how many different packets there are, some probability to think about the likelihood of finding a matching pair of packets, and then some statistics to test our hypotheses…

-Over the last two years, I’ve accumulated quite a lot of data about how many Skittles of each colour are in a packet, and you can use it too; it’s all here.
+I now have data about 425 packets of Skittles (and counting): you can download it here if you're interested.

 ## Spoilers: the maths